 SVSU policy grants access to students to their educational records under the conditions that conform to the Family Educational Rights and Privacy Act of 1974, as amended.
 This policy is regulated by U.S.A. federal guidelines.
-Directory information may be published or released unless a student informs the Office of the Registrar, in writing before the first day of classes each semester that any or all items should not be released without the prior consent of the student.
+Directory information may be published or released unless a student informs the Office of the Registrar that any or all items should not be released without the prior consent of the student.
 The request to withhold directory information is valid until the end of August in the current academic year.
-Directory information is defined to include the student’s name, address, telephone listing, email address, date of birth, place of birth, major field of study, dates of attendance, degrees, awards and the most recent educational institution attended by the student.
+Directory information is defined to include the student’s name, address, telephone listing, email address, major field of study, dates of attendance, degrees, awards and the most recent educational institution attended by the student.
 In addition, participation in officially recognized activities and sports, and weight and height of members of athletic teams will be considered directory information, as well.

 *At SVSU, FERPA attaches or applies once the new student first attends class at SVSU.
 Physical attendance notwithstanding, in cases of hybrid or online classes, the student’s first day of classes for the semester marks when FERPA applies or attaches.